Visual Compositional Tuning: Introduction

 We first define a set of fundamental visual capabilities essential for visual reasoning, called \textit{atomic capabilities} (Tab.~\ref{tab:atomic_capabilities}), by analyzing the \original VIT dataset (see \S\ref{subsec:atomic_capabilities} and \S\ref{app_sec:loo_ablation} for more details on the curation process).
 Using these as building blocks, we define a complexity measure, called \textit{$k$-value}, as the number of atomic capabilities required to answer a question.
 This measure allows us to quantify the complexity of each sample and identify combinations of capabilities that improve information density.
 For example, instead of the $k=2$ question, ``What color is the car?'' (object recognition and color attribution), we can ask a $k=3$ question, ``What color is the object on the left side of the car?" (object recognition, color attribution, and spatial understanding).
 Analysis of existing VIT datasets reveals an over-representation of simpler ($k \leq 2$) questions that under-exploit the visual information in images.

 We conduct an exploratory experiment where we take a small amount of VIT data and increase the $k$-value for a subset of examples.
 We first identify the atomic visual capabilities required to answer each question.
 We then regenerate the questions with Gemini-2.0-Flash~\citep{team2023gemini} after adding a randomly selected atomic visual capability.
 The distribution of \textit{k} in the dataset shifts to the right by 1, effectively increasing the average complexity of the training dataset.
-Fig. 1 shows that VIT on higher \textit{k} dataset leads to higher performance on downstream tasks, after controlling for the data generation method.
-These results motivate our complexity-aware VIT data curation method.
+Fig.~\ref{fig:teaser} shows that VIT on a higher \textit{k} dataset leads to higher downstream performance, with the generation method held constant.
+These results motivate our complexity-aware visual compositional tuning data recipe.